 (Occasionally, however, other officers may receive direct commissions.
-This, however, is relatively rare and generally reserved for experienced enlisted personnel.)
+This, however, is relatively rare and generally reserved for experienced enlisted personnel, often in the Reserves.)

 This means that everyone in this class showed up as a commissioned officer.
 The purpose of DCC, therefore, is not to provide a means to earn a commission.
 Everyone is already a commissioned officer.
-Instead, DCC functions as a means to train commissioned officers how to act appropriately in the United States Army.
+Instead, DCC serves to train commissioned officers on how to act appropriately in the United States Army.

 Structure of DCC

 NCOs primarily lead DCC.
 (There are, however, a few captains that provide instruction from time to time.)
 This is not unusual.
 NCOs have traditionally served as instructors in officer candidate courses in every branch but the Air Force.
 DCC, however, is unique because the students are not officer candidates—they are already officers.
 This means that the students outrank the teachers.